cdfoundation/foundation/CDF FAQ.md

 ## Why should developers care?

 The challenges CI/CD projects face today, including tool complexity and lack of industry standardization around pipelines and other CI/CD tools, are stifling growth and innovation.
 Lacking a neutral, legal entity and strong governance, projects struggle to attract valuable support from new developers and organizations.
-Projects maintainers and developers spend a significant amount of time and money on workarounds in areas such as interoperability, security and oversight.
+Project maintainers and developers spend a significant amount of time and money on workarounds in areas such as interoperability, security and oversight.
 This takes attention away from new development and innovation.
 A foundation with broad industry support will be able to more quickly define industry specs and create more opportunities for cross-project collaboration to improve tools for developers.

 ## Who uses CD?